cbreider/tf_unet_tvflow_transfer_brats2015/README.md

 Python3 Tool to pre-train a CNN Model on Total Variation smoothed images (regression with MSE), to enhance segmentation performance.
 It is also possible to pre-train the CNN in an auto encoder fashion.

-Currently only 2D U-Net with Brats 2015 data set are implemented
+Currently only 2D U-Net with Brats 2015 data set are implemented.
+This projects uses the tf.Data API to perform all data preprocessing including TV smoothing on the fly (CPU)

-This Projects is still under development so check out for changes some time.
 ## Requirements
 tool
 Written in python 3.5

 Necessary packages
-  - numpy
-  - pypng
+  - TensorFlow          V1.12.0: Implementation Deep Learning and Data pipeline.
+TensorFlow 1.12 has to be used because of some incompatibilities of the \textit{tf.Data} class implementation of our code to newer Versions of TensorFlow
+  - Numpy               V1.16.4: Evaluation and array calculation
+  - Pillow              V6.0.0: Python Image Library (PIL) fork.
+Loading and storing images.
+  - elasticdeform.tf    V0.4.6: For elastic deformation within the \tf Data-Pipeline [https://github.com/gvtulder/elasticdeform/tree/master/docs/source]
+  - h5py                V2.9: For importing variables from Caffe models
-  - SimpleITK
+  - SimpleITK           V1.2.4: For loading an storing .mha-Files
-  - tensorflow 1.12.0
-  - PIL
+  - matplotlib          V3.0.3: For some test functions
+  - sklearn             V0.23: For some test functions

 ## Training